See a Doctor

 In 2023, she publicly disclosed her diagnosis of Hypermobile Type EDS, revealing the physical challenges she's faced over the years.
 Eilish expressed her frustration, saying, "A lot of it came from my anger toward my body, and how mad I was at how much pain it’s caused me, and how much I’ve lost because of things that happened to it."
 Despite the early indications of hypermobility, Eilish wasn't diagnosed till much later

-Without Hypermobility, Billie Eilish may not have forced to focus so much energy on her music instead of dance.
-Although hypermobility has limited her ability to exercise in the past, Eilish is not letting Hypermobility stop her anymore.
+Without hypermobility, Billie Eilish may not have forced to focus so much energy on her music instead of dance.
+Although hypermobility has limited her ability to exercise in the past, Eilish is not letting hypermobility stop her anymore.
 In recent years, Eilish has been very focused on exercising and staying fit.

 2 Selma Blair